yiphei/Pebble-Scavenger-Hunt/docs/TESTING.md

 ###Integration testing
 To test the integrated system, the Guide Agents and Field Agents were added to the game via both teh `fakepebble.c` program and the actual FIELD and GUIDE Agents.
 Severl different game scenarios were played out including with different player types, numbers of players, and numbers of teams.
 This ensured that all three components work together seemlessly.
 Furthermore, different problems were tested, to see what happened when the same player name was picked twice, or if a krag was already calimed, etc.

+## Common library - Team and Krag module

+To test the team and krag module, I wrote a `commontest.c` file that tests the all the basic functionalities of the two modules.

+### Unit Testing
+In the `commontest.c`, all the function of the two modules were individually tested.

+#### Usage

+To test, simply type `make test`

+#### Test Cases
+* adding two field agents of the same name
+* adding a guide agent to a team that already has a guide agent
+* revealing more characters when a krag is claimed
+* adding a krag that has already been found to the set of krags found by the team
+* increment the time of the last contact with field agent
+* get a random clue
+* delete the krag and team hashtables